More in Category: Reading Activities

 Media Literacy for Middle Grade Teachers

-With media sources being so divided – many favoring either the left or the right in American politics – it’s more important that ever for kids to learn skills that will help them to evaluate their sources.
-And for teachers, there is so much to teach – so many things that we want our […]
+With media sources being so divided – many favoring either the left or the right in American politics – it’s more important than ever for kids to learn skills that will help them to evaluate their sources.
+And for teachers, there is so much to teach – so many things that we want our kids […]

 Non-Fiction Genres Posters